Where do I find information on what is needed in our CUGR fellowship/MSGC research experience final report?

 Can a student receive a fellowship more than once?

 Students can receive an award from us twice during their academic career.

 How do we find a NASA collaborator/mentor?

-NASA collaborators/mentors are not required but highly encouraged when you are applying for an MSGC Research Experience or MSGC Graduate Fellowship.
-You can ask your UMaine Faculty Mentor and/or you can use the link below to find someone in your field of research below.
+NASA collaborators/mentors are not required but highly encouraged when you are applying for an undergraduate MSGC Research Experience.
+And are required for a MSGC Graduate Fellowship.
+You can ask your UMaine Faculty Mentor and/or you can use the link below to find someone in your field of research from a listed NASA center.